Porsche Cayenne: Cayenne S

-The S in the 955 pre-facelift 9PA is powered by a 4.5L V8 engine with a wet-sump lubrication system and variable valve timing.
+The S in the 955 pre-facelift 9PA is powered by a 4.5-litre V8 engine with a wet-sump lubrication system and variable valve timing.
 It produces 335 hp and 310 lbft of torque.
 Acceleration from 0–60 mph takes 6.9 seconds and the top speed is 150 mph.

-Introduced only for 2006 (as a pre-GTS concept), the Cayenne S Titanium Edition was a one-year exclusive, limited production SUV featuring a lightweight steel body, featuring an aluminium hood (lighter than the one equipped on the Cayenne S), titanium-painted accented body parts, side lower rocker body panels, Sport-Quad Tip Exhaust chrome tailpipes, 19" titanium painted alloy wheels, bi-xenon headlights, two-tone interior upholstery, Porsche PCM 2.0 w/ trip computer navigation, MP3 audio and Bose cabin surround sound.
-Under the hood, improvements included sport-tuned suspension, an aerodynamic body package, low-range transfer case, locking differential and a 6-speed automatic Tiptronic S transmission.
-The Cayenne S Titanium Edition is powered by the same 4.5L V8 engine that powered the Cayenne S - still producing 335 hp and 310 lb.ft of torque.
-Acceleration is quicker than the regular Cayenne S from 0–60 mph at 6.2 seconds and the top speed is 150 mph.
+Introduced only for 2006 (as a pre-GTS concept), the Cayenne S Titanium Edition was a one-year exclusive, limited-production SUV featuring a lightweight steel body with an aluminium bonnet lighter than that of the standard Cayenne S, titanium-painted body accents, side lower rocker panels, sport quad-tip exhaust chrome tailpipes, 19-inch titanium-painted alloy wheels, bi-xenon headlights, two-tone interior upholstery, Porsche PCM 2.0 navigation with MP3 audio and Bose surround sound.
+Sport-tuned suspension, an aerodynamic body package, low-range transfer case, locking differential and a 6-speed automatic Tiptronic S transmission were included.
+The Cayenne S Titanium Edition is powered by the same 4.5-litre V8 as the Cayenne S, producing 335 hp and 310 lbft of torque.
+Acceleration from 0–60 mph is 6.2 seconds and the top speed is 150 mph.

-In the updated 9PA chassis 957 Cayenne S introduced between 2008 and 2010, it featured a direct fuel injection (DFI) 4.8L V8 engine which produces 385 PS and 500 Nm of torque.
-It had a 0–100 km/h time of 6.6 seconds with a top speed of 250 km/h.
-The updated V8 engine featured VarioCam Plus which combine variable valve timing with two-stage valve lift on the inlet side.
+In the updated 9PA chassis (957) Cayenne S introduced between 2008 and 2010, a direct fuel injection (DFI) 4.8-litre V8 producing 385 PS and 500 Nm of torque was fitted.
+The 0–100 km/h time was 6.6 seconds with a top speed of 250 km/h.
+The updated V8 featured VarioCam Plus, combining variable valve timing with two-stage valve lift on the inlet side.

 Cayenne GTS

-The E1 Gran-Turismo Sport (GTS) was only offered in the updated 9PA chassis between the year 2008 and 2010.
-It was the first Porsche of the modern era to feature the GTS abbreviation nameplate in its model designation.
-Its sporty chassis had been specially developed only for this model variant and it was powered with a performance tuned 405 PS 4.8 L V8.
-It also featured a lowered sport suspension, sports exhaust system and 21 in high performance wheels as standard.
-It was much lighter than a normal Cayenne and had an aerodynamic wide body kit standard from factory.
-The Porsche Cayenne GTS had a 0–100 km/h time of 6.1 seconds with a top speed of 253 km/h.
-A six-speed manual transmission was also offered in the GTS.
+The E1 Gran Turismo Sport (GTS) was offered only in the updated 9PA chassis between 2008 and 2010.
+It was the first Porsche of the modern era to carry the GTS designation.
+Its sports chassis was specially developed for this variant and was powered by a 405 PS 4.8-litre V8.
+It also featured lowered sports suspension, a sports exhaust system, and 21 in high-performance wheels as standard, along with an aerodynamic wide-body kit from the factory.
+A six-speed manual transmission was available as an option.

+The Cayenne GTS had a 0–100 km/h time of 6.1 seconds and a top speed of 253 km/h.